top of page

 • Fixed XY Stitcher - Tell the software the pixel shift between images and it calculates the whole map.

-• Auto Stitch – An algorithm deduces X and Y locations of images and places them.
+• Auto Stitcher – An algorithm deduces X and Y locations of images and places them.

 • Z Alignment – Aligns two stacks using manual X/Y positioning.